-Everyone involved with the club (players, parents, spectators, volunteers) must act in accordance with the FFA National Member Protection Policy.
+Everyone involved with the club must act in accordance with the FFA National Member Protection Policy.
 It contains a Code of Conduct which outlines expectations of behaviour.

-We promote an inclusive culture that ensures the safety and wellbeing of all members.
+We promote an inclusive culture that helps to ensure the safety and wellbeing of all members.
 Unfortunately, things do sometimes go wrong, and you are encouraged to let us know if there is an issue you cannot self-manage.
 This enables the club to act and allows us to proactively improve.

 The following is a step-by-step guide to resolving issues.